This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 Status Assign a status:

-Note: Only the promo code list(s) with Active status appears in the promotions.
+Note: Only the promo code list(s) with Active status appear in the promotions.

 Note: To cancel adding the promo code list, click the Cancel button.